James Dyson: Vacuum cleaners

 Following this success, other major manufacturers began to market their own cyclonic vacuum cleaners.
 In 1999, Dyson sued Hoover (UK) for patent infringement, and the High Court ruled that Hoover had deliberately copied a fundamental part of his patented designs in making its Triple Vortex bagless vacuum cleaner range.
 Hoover agreed to pay damages of £4 million.

 In mid-2014, Dyson personally appeared in Tokyo to introduce his "360 Eye" robotic vacuum cleaner.
 The new model featured 360° scanning and mapping for navigation, cyclonic dust separation, a custom-designed digital motor for high suction, tank treads for traction, a full-width brushroll bar, and user interface via a free iOS or Android app.

 Interviewed by Fast Company (May 2007), Dyson asserted the importance of failure in one's life.
-"I made 5,127 prototypes of my vacuum before I got it right.
+"I made about 5,127 prototypes of my vacuum before I got it right.
 There were 5,126 failures.
 But I learned from each one.
 That's how I came up with a solution.
 So I don't mind failure.
 I've always thought that schoolchildren should be marked by the number of failures they've had.
 The child who tries strange things and experiences lots of failures to get there is probably more creative."